Constraining the strangeness enhancement scenario of the UHECR muon puzzle with LHC experiments: Conclusions

 We mapped the interaction phase space relevant to muon production and quantified the sensitivity of the muon yield to strangeness enhancement by modifying particle production in \textsc{MCEq} simulations.
 Our analysis identified hadronic interactions with projectile energies above $10^4$~GeV and secondary particles with $x_{\text{lab}} > 10^{-3}$ as the most critical for altering the muon content of air showers.

+Our calculation framework allowed us to connect the model expectations and measurements from both cosmic-ray and accelerator experiments.
+Using parameter sets that reproduce the PAO measurement, the expected number of muons at $10^{7}$, $10^{8}$, $10^{8.5}$, and $10^{9.5}~\mathrm{GeV}$ was evaluated.
+Observations from cosmic-ray experiments~\cite{WHISP2023,PierreAuger:2020gxz,Albrecht:2021cxw} show that the muon excess emerges around $10^{8}~\mathrm{GeV}$ and is clearly present at $10^{8.5}$ and $10^{9.5}~\mathrm{GeV}$.
+To match this energy dependence, parameter sets with an onset energy $E_{\rm start}$ of $10^{6}-10^{7}~\mathrm{GeV}$ are favored.
+For $E_{\rm start}=10^{6}~\mathrm{GeV}$, the required strangeness enhancement is $\zeta=0.375$, which can be directly tested by measurements at the LHC.

-Using a phenomenological model that gradually enhances strangeness by swapping production yields from pions to kaons, we reproduced the PAO muon measurements and evaluated the model against prospective LHC Run~3 data from LHCb and FASER.
-Assuming no observed enhancement, the projected exclusion regions show that reproducing the PAO muon excess within its $\pm1\sigma$ range would be incompatible with the combined accelerator constraints if $\zeta$ can be measured to about 2.5\% precision at LHCb and better than 2\% at FASER.
+Conversely, it is entirely possible that no such enhancement will be observed at the LHC.
+Therefore, the precision required for LHC experiments to successfully reject the parameters reproducing the PAO measurements was also evaluated.
+Assuming no observed enhancement, the projected exclusion regions show that reproducing the PAO muon excess within its $\pm1\sigma$ range would be incompatible with the combined accelerator constraints if $\zeta$ can be measured with about 2.5\% precision at LHCb and better than 2\% at FASER.
 These requirements translate into approximately 10.8\% and 8.4\% precision, respectively, on the $K/\pi$ production ratio.

 Our results demonstrate that meaningful experimental tests of the strangeness enhancement scenario are achievable despite current limitations in phase space coverage.
 The forthcoming LHC Run~3 data will provide the first direct constraints on this hypothesis and represent an important step toward resolving the muon puzzle.
+The calculation framework developed here can be extended to other scenarios for the muon puzzle.